Nakul-nvm/SE-PROJECT-CAMPUS-RECRUITMENT/README.md

-# SE-PROJECT-CAMPUS-RECRUITMENT
 # Campus Recruitment System

-This is a web-based project developed as part of the **Software Engineering** course during the 3rd semester of my second year.
+This is a web-based project developed as part of the **Software Engineering** course during the 3rd semester in my second year.
 The goal of the system is to facilitate smooth communication between students and recruiters within a campus placement environment.

 ## 🔧 Features